Add amazing fabric textured panels to an Ikea Tarva dresser! This unique and easy Ikea Tarva makeover will leave you swooning!

 How to make a Fabric paneled Ikea Tarva dresser –

-Step 1 – We started with assembling the 6-drawer Ikea Tarva dresser which was a “fun” 2 hour job.
+Step 1 – Start by assembling the 6-drawer Ikea Tarva dresser.
+I can’t tel you how long it will take, it was a “fun” 2 hour job for us.

 Step 3 – Use caulk to fill in all the gaps and to make sure that everything looked “one piece”.